 In my discussions with those who strongly believes Christians are still supposed to follow the Law of Moses.
 I see them misusing Malachi's "God doesn't Change" quote.

 Which bugs me because Augustine of Hippo, when he was a Manichean still, cited the fact that the Old Testament depicted an Emotional God who changes as what he was mainly uncomfortable with, and why he was drawn to sects that depicted that God as Evil.
 It was Ambrose convincing him those changes could be allegorised away that convinced him to convert to "Orthodox" Christianity.
+And thus Augustine because the chief popularizer of many Quasi Gnostic heresies I've been fighting on this Blog.

 So to point out the absurdity of this misuse I created the following Image via Meme Generator.